 NOTE: Each individual who experienced at least one chemical, physical, mechanical restraint is counted so duplication occurs.
-For example, one individual may experience a chemical restraint and a physical restraint.
+For xample, one individual may experience a chemical restraint and a physical restraint.
 They are counted in both categories.

 Percentage of each type of restraint is based on total number of people restrained for the quarter.
 Beginning reporting period July-Sep 2013, data represents individuals from Habilitation Center Campus (HCC) sites.

 Chemical Restraint: A medication used to control behavior or to restrict the individual's freedom of movement and is not a standard treatment for the person's medical or psychiatric condition.
-A chemical restraint would put and i to sleep and render them unable to function as a result of the medication.
+A chemical restraint would put an individual to sleep or render them unable to function as a result of the medication.